namlook/mongokit/README.rst

  * inheritance and polymorphisme support
  * versionized document support (still in alpha stage)
  * partial auth support (it brings a simple User model)
+ * Pylons Web Framework integration support
+ * Operator for validation (currently : OR, NOT and IS)

 A quick example
 ===============